cindy-hsin/ToDoListApp/README.md

 - Where: Option class
 - Why: Provide flexibility when instantiating object with many optional fields.

-## Note about UML diagram
-We couldn't include dependencies in our UML diagram because the image file was too large to generate.

 ## Note about csv files
 Uploaded csv files are used in our unit tests.